fhucho/sufi/README.md

 This script computes the expected result of the ongoing match between LC0 and Stockfish using Bayesian inference.
 It works like this:

 1. Assume a prior probability distribution for LC0's win/draw/loss probabilities.
 I chose the Dirichlet(3, 24, 3) prior.
-Dirichlet is basically a probability distribution over Multinomial probability distributions.
+Dirichlet is basically a probability distribution over Multinomial probability distributions, which is a distribution that assignes win/draw/loss probabilities.

 2. Compute the posterior distribution based on the games played so far.
 This is simply Dirichlet(3 + wins, 24 + draws, 3 + losses).